twr14152/Go_Network_Scripts/README.md

 # Go_Network_Scripts
+### Update 4/27/2024

+I played around with GoEAPI today.
+I was able to issue show and exec commands working farely easily.
+After some reading I was able to get the configuration functionality worked out.
+I don't know how heavily used this network automation library is but it seems serviceable.
+Once you figure out how to deploy configurations it doesnt seem there's to0 much more to it.

+- arista/goeapi/show_commands/main.go
+- arista/goeapi/change_config/main.go

 ### Update 4/25/2024

 Set up a new ceoslab environment.
 Had all kinds of issues with my macbook m1.
 Moved to a windows machine with WSL2.
 Working like a charm now.
 Decided that rewritting some of my previous scripts would help me get back into the swing of things.
 Then I remembered with Arista the default auth is keyboard interactive.
 So I had to mess around with that.
 I will give some credit to dgjustice he had a nice example of keyboard interactive on his gist page.
 That said I incorporated some of his code with mine and now have a useable lab ssh client.
 The other folders under the arista leave something to be desired.
 Hopefully will get around to it.